komunitin/komunitin-api/accounting/README.md

  - `committed`: The transaction has already been committed.
 Once a transaction is committed, it can't be undone.
  - `rejected`: The transaction has been rejected by one of the parties and won't be committed.

  The `expires` field has different meanings depending on the transaction state.
 For a `new` transaction, it means the time where it may be automatically deleted.
-For a `pending` trnsaction, the maximum time it should be `accepted`or `rejected` before automatic behavior (which may be automatic rejection or acceptance).
+For a `pending` transaction, the maximum time it should be `accepted`or `rejected` before automatic behavior (which may be automatic rejection or acceptance).
 For an `accepted` transaction, the maximum time where it should be committed.

 ```JSON
 {